Hang Out with Your Pup at These Dog-Friendly Patios in Boston

 71 Kelvin St., Everett; 857-417-2396, shortpathdistillery.com.

-The all-American eatery and dive-ish at One Kendall Square is heralded for its creative and delicious takes on classic comfort foods, and of course its satisfying beer list and cocktails.
-Now you know that your dog can join you for the fun.
+The all-American eatery and dive-ish bar at One Kendall Square is heralded for its creative and delicious takes on classic comfort foods, and of course its satisfying beer list and cocktails.
+Now you know that your dog can join you on the patio.